whu8-stat660/course-questions-wiki/week-02/README.md

 [Week 2 SAS Recipe: bonus_advanced_recipe_for_loading_data_from_remote_Excel_file]
 - Question (mphan12-stat660):When invoking the macro %loadDataIfNotAlreadyAvailable, the semicolon is not presented, why did SAS not error out?
-- Answer (mphan12-stat660): This is because the semicolon is **NOT** required for calling macros, so it just gets left behind and included in the execution of the step.
-When you call a self contain macro, i.e. not in data or proc step, it's fine to include the semicolon.
-Here's an example where the semicolon should not be added after calling the macro:
+- Answer (mphan12-stat660): This is because the semicolon is **NOT** required for calling macros.
+When you call a self contained macro, i.e. not in data or proc steps, it is fine to include the semicolon.
+Here is an example where the semicolon should not be added after calling the macro:
   - proc sql;
   -  select %field_list()
   -  from sashelp.class ;